-- Departments promote diversity in the co-curriculum through its programs with a special role by the Multicultural and International Student Program Office to provide leadership for education of the college community and support for unrepresented populations on campus. - Staff members engage students in active learning to integrate the intellectual experience of the classroom into co-curricular activities. - Standards of behavior focusing on responsibility and justice expressed through the College's Student Code of Conduct and Student Conduct System helping students to develop as responsible members of the College community and society. - Staff members are responsible to serve as advisors and mentors to students to help them develop during their undergraduate experience.
+- Departments promote diversity in the co-curriculum through its programs with a special role by the Multicultural and International Student Program Office to provide leadership for education of the college community and support for unrepresented populations on campus. - Staff members engage students in active learning to integrate the intellectual experience of the classroom into cocurricular activities. - Standards of behavior focusing on responsibility and justice expressed through the College's Student Code of Conduct and Student Conduct System helping students to develop as responsible members of the College community and society. - Staff members are responsible to serve as advisors and mentors to students to help them develop during their undergraduate experience.

 "How we educate the mind will change with the times; how we cultivate the heart is and will remain timeless."
 Christian Education - Moreau 1856

-The Associate Vice President for Student Affairs and Dean of Students reports directly to the Vice President for Student Affairs and assists in all matters related to student affairs.
-The Associate Vice President works in various ways to promote student well-being on campus through academic intervention, the supervision of off-campus student issues, Campus Activities, the Experiencing the Arts Program, Residence Life, Multicultural Programs, Commuter Life, the HCE 101: Holy Cross Experience course, and New Student Orientation.
+The Associate Vice President works in various ways to promote student well-being on campus through academic intervention, the supervision of off-campus student issues, Campus Activities, the Experiencing the Arts Program, Residence Life, Multicultural and International Student Programs, Commuter Life, the HCE 101: Holy Cross Experience course, and New Student Orientation.
 In collaboration with the Associate Vice President for Academic Success, the Associate Vice President for Student Affairs and Dean of Students promotes and supports the Holy Cross Experience (HCE 101), and addresses student issues.
 The Associate Vice President serves as the College Chief Judicial Officer.
 (For further information, see the Student Bill of Rights, the Student Code of Conduct, and the College Judicial Process in this handbook.)